 Adding music from other religious traditions does not necessarily solve the problem either.
 In December 2011, three elementary schools in Greendale, Wisconsin, planned to include a Hindu song in their seasonal concerts.
 According to Tom Tolan of the Milwaukee Journal Sentinel, “the song, Raghupati Raghava Raja Ram, was a favorite of Mahatma Gandhi, sung on his famous Salt March to the sea.”
 After various parents complained, the school district ultimately removed the song (which made reference to Sita, Rama, God, and Allah), from the program.
 Fox News reported a similar incident in February 2012 when a high school student in Grand Junction, Colorado, refused to sing a Muslim song because the lyrics included the phrase “there is no truth except Allah.”
 In explaining his decision to leave the school choir, the student said, “I don’t want to come across as a bigot or a racist, but I really don’t feel that it is appropriate for students in a public high school to be singing an Islamic worship song.”
 A spokesman for the district defended the song selection, arguing it was not chosen as an endorsement or promotion of a particular religion but rather “because its rhythms and other qualities would provide an opportunity to exhibit the musical talent and skills of the group in competition.”

 Today, many schools recognize a wide variety of religious holidays throughout the year, extending the conversation well beyond December.
-In his San Jose Mercury News article, “Religious Holidays Making a Comeback in the Public Schools,” Dave O’Brian reported that the schools within the Berryessa Union School District recognize Christmas and Hanukkah, as well as Kwanzaa and Bodhi Day.
+In his San Jose Mercury News article, “Religious Holidays Making a Comeback in the Public Schools,” Dave O’Brian reported that the schools within the Berryessa Union School District in California recognize Christmas and Hanukkah, as well as Kwanzaa and Bodhi Day.
 Throughout the year, the school also acknowledges the holidays of students from Vietnam, Cambodia, India, Mexico, Iran and El Salvador.
 The superintendent said, “We feel we should operate from a premise of inclusion, rather than exclusion.
 It is important for our children to be exposed to all areas within our cultural diversity.”